Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 ### The HandleAiming function

 In the Player class, we will create an ``HandleAiming`` function that will rotate the player toward the target.
 We will then call this function in the ``Update`` function.
+Implement this:

 ```csharp
   private void HandleAiming()